Tucson

 Working with the Tucson-Pima Arts Council, he has been

-instrumental in the selection process for a number of the works seen around
+instrumental over the years in the selection process for a number of the works seen around

 town.
 Incisive and provocative, Quiroz raises questions that might not otherwise